MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 Likewise, this command downloads and installs the Windows Server Core base OS image.

-> **Issue:** Save-ContainerImage and Install-ContainerImage cmdlets fail to work with a WindowsServerCore container image in a PowerShell remoting session. **Workaround:** Logon to the machine using Remote Desktop and use Save-ContainerImage cmdlet directly.
+> **Issue:** Save-ContainerImage and Install-ContainerImage cmdlets fail to work with a WindowsServerCore container image, from a remote PowerShell session.<br /> **Workaround:** Logon to the machine using Remote Desktop and use Save-ContainerImage cmdlet directly.

 ```powershell
 PS C:\> Install-ContainerImage -Name WindowsServerCore -Version 10.0.10586.0